-- If you represent businesses, they are usually looking to pay all their expenses before year-end.
-It’s best to send bills early in December so that your clients can get on top of payments.
+- It’s everyone’s year-end.
+If you represent businesses, they’re usually looking to pay all their expenses before year-end.
+It’s best to send bills early in December so your clients can get on top of payments.

-As an added measure, try billing every two weeks in December instead of monthly, explaining the change in your billing process with a letter.
-Again, most clients will understand that you’re simply being proactive and working on your business’s year-end.
+- Bill more frequently.
+Try billing every two weeks in December instead of monthly, explaining the change in your billing process with a letter.
+Again, most clients will understand that you’re simply being proactive and working on getting your law firm’s year-end financials in order.

 2. Review your trust accounts

 Even if you’re careful and meticulous when dealing with your law firm’s trust accounts throughout the year (which you should be, in order to stay compliant), you should dedicate time at year-end to double-check that you’ve been diligent about moving money from your trust account to your operating account as fees were earned.
 Here’s how: